Privacy Policy

 - the recipients or categories of recipients,

-- the planned storage period or the criteria for determining this period,
+- the envisaged storage period or the criteria for determining this period,

 - the origin of the data, if it was not collected from you,